Creating genuine, real conversations in B2B isn’t easy.

-Make sure your design makes a good impression.
+Make sure your design makes a positive impression.

 Keep it mostly neutral-toned, with sections of color to highlight your most important/best features.

-At a party, this would be key accessories like a scarf or shoes that give a pop of color to a plain outfit.
+At a party, this would be key accessories like a scarf or shoes that give a pop of color to an everyday outfit.

 In content and on your website, these would be your CTAs, which stand out over the authoritative neutrals of your background.

 Make sure your audience knows what you want them to do by designing an easy-to-use, clear website.
 Do the same with your emails.
-Have users that aren’t the creators use your website and read your emails, then give you feedback on what works and what doesn’t.
+Have users, that aren’t the creators, navigate your website, and read your emails.
+Then, give you feedback on what works and what doesn’t.

-This outsider perspective is good for troubleshooting and optimizing your design.
+This outsider perspective is useful for troubleshooting and optimizing your design.

 Don’t Hog the Conversation

-Take a breath every now and then and let whoever you’re talking to talk back.
+Take a breath and let whoever you’re reaching out to talk back.

-After all, that’s the difference between conversation and speaking to a wall.
+After all, that’s the difference between having a conversation and speaking to a wall.

-Nobody likes someone that just endlessly boasts about themselves.
-Interact with your audience, ask them questions and encourage them to speak back.
+Nobody likes someone that endlessly boasts about themselves.
+Interact with your audience, ask them questions, and encourage them to speak back.

-In marketing, this can be done through asking questions on social, on your blog posts, etc. You can also spend time searching through relevant hashtags on Twitter, looking for meaningful ways to start conversation with relevant readers.
+In marketing, this is accomplished by asking questions on social, on your blog posts, etc. You can also spend time searching through relevant hashtags on Twitter, looking for meaningful ways to start a conversation with relevant readers.

 Marketing and advertising used to be able to have a one-sided conversation with their audiences, simply broadcasting the message out to them, without care for how their audience felt.
 That no longer flies in today’s world.
-Conversations must actually be two-sided for customers to be satisfied.
+Conversations must be two-sided and personalized for customers to be satisfied.

 Create content that educates.

-In a conversation, if a person make sweeping generalizations or doesn’t back up their opinions with facts, it tends to turn off the listener.
-We’ve all met that person that won’t stop speaking like this at a party, and it causes the listeners to casually slip away.
+In a conversation, if a person makes sweeping generalizations or doesn’t back up their opinions with facts, it tends to turn off the listener and hurt the speaker’s credibility.
+We’ve all met that person that won’t stop speaking like this at a party.
+It causes the listeners to casually excuse themselves.

 Keep that in mind when you create content.